CopilotC-Nvim/CopilotChat.nvim/README.md

   },

-  show_help = true, -- Shows help message as virtual lines when waiting for user input show_folds = true, -- Shows folds for sections in chat highlight_selection = true, -- Highlight selection highlight_headers = true, -- Highlight headers in chat, disable if using markdown renderers (like render-markdown.nvim) references_display = 'virtual', -- 'virtual', 'write', Display references in chat as virtual text or write to buffer
+  show_help = true, -- Shows help message as virtual lines when waiting for user input highlight_selection = true, -- Highlight selection highlight_headers = true, -- Highlight headers in chat, disable if using markdown renderers (like render-markdown.nvim) references_display = 'virtual', -- 'virtual', 'write', Display references in chat as virtual text or write to buffer